 seek legal advice before attempting to call on any provided security for repayment of incentives under incentive deeds.

-This article should not be used in the place of specific legal advice and is a summary only – please contact McNamara and Associates to discuss your matter in detail on 1300 574 974.
+This article should not be used in the place of specific legal advice and is a summary only – please contact McNamara Law to discuss your matter in detail on 1300 574 974.

 By Belinda Pinnow, Solicitor